-Richard J. Noriega is President and Chief Executive Officer of AVANCE, a national community-based nonprofit organization, dedicated to parental involvement and child development.
+Richard J. Noriega is President and Chief Executive Officer of AVANCE, a national two-generation education nonprofit organization, dedicated to parental involvement and child development.

 Under Noriega’s leadership, AVANCE has grown significantly, which landed the organization on Hispanic Business Magazine’s Top 25 nonprofits list five years in a row and named Noriega as one of their Top 100 Influential Hispanics in the United States.
 During his tenure, AVANCE has established innovative partnerships and community ventures including rapid expansion to states across the nation and for the first time, engaging in cross-cultural partnerships to research the adaptability of the AVANCE Parent-Child Education Program to different ethnic groups.
 Noriega was recently featured on NBC’s Education Nation and was selected for investment as a social entrepreneur by New Profit Inc. As part of the New Profit investment, AVANCE will participate in an Early Childhood Cohort in partnership with the Bezos Family Foundation.

 For over five consecutive terms, Noriega served at the Texas House of Representatives where he introduced and authored the Texas Dream Act, which has had a tremendous impact on thousands of Texas college students and has served as a blue print for federal legislation.
 Noriega’s involvement in the public sector has gone beyond the halls of the Texas Legislature and the non-profit sector, and into the battleground overseas and domestically.
 Since 1980 he has served in the National Guard and Army Reserves.
 During his military service he was stationed in Afghanistan where he commanded the Kabul Military Training Center for Afghan forces during Operation Enduring Freedom.